DINHC/deeplearningcfp/README.md

 -What variable(s) are considered the target(s) for your model?

     Starting Code:
-        The variable we are focusing on is ["IS_SUCCESFUL"] column
+        The variable we are focusing on is ["IS_SUCCESSFUL"] column

     Optimized Code:
         Same as Starting Code

 -What variable(s) are considered to be the features for your model?

      Starting Code:
+         ['APPLICATION_TYPE', 'AFFILATION', 'CLASSIFICATION', 'STATUS', 'INCOME_AMT', 'ASK_AMT','ORGANIZATION','SPECIAL_CONSIDERATIONS']

      Optimized Code:
+         On all three attempts ['APPLICATION_TYPE', 'AFFILATION', 'CLASSIFICATION', 'STATUS', 'INCOME_AMT', 'ASK_AMT'] were the features of the models

 -What variable(s) are neither targets nor features, and should be removed from the input data?